Paris · Operators

 What gets rebuilt, in what order.

-• Read the existing US-facing surface.
-Site, wholesale book, DTC narrative, deck, outbound, follow-up cadence, principal LinkedIn.
+• Evaluate the existing US website, deck, and sales material.
+Site, wholesale book, DTC narrative, deck, outbound, follow-up cadence, owner/CEO LinkedIn.
 Where the Paris register is leaking into US conversations, and where the US category anchor is missing.

 • Rebuild the category anchor.
-One US category claim, one US outcome claim, one US peer set, written so the American reader can place the firm inside twenty seconds.
+One US category claim, one US outcome claim, one US peer set, written so the American buyer can place GMA inside twenty seconds.
 Heritage stays available, no longer carries the opening.

-• Rebuild the trust architecture.
-US case narratives, US-denominated pricing posture, US references, US clinical or program data on the surface where French regulatory and lineage proof sit behind.
+• Rebuild the proof and trust system.
+US case narratives, US-denominated price presentation, US references, US clinical or program data on the surface where French regulatory and lineage proof sit behind.
 Savoir-faire stays present, no longer carries the lede.

 • Rebuild the follow-up cadence.
-US-paced touches that read as competence rather than pressure, on a clock the Paris team can run without losing the home-market voice or breaking the August pause.
+US-paced touches that land as competence rather than pressure, on a clock the Paris team can run without losing the home-market voice or breaking the August pause.

-• Rebuild the principal's US-facing register.
+• Rebuild the owner's US-facing register.
 LinkedIn, talks, podcast appearances, written cadence.
 A second voice for US conversations, in parallel with the French voice that keeps running at home and in Europe.

 How engagements start